In addition to our department staff, our Visiting Music Teachers provide instrumental and vocal tuition for pupils in the Prep and Senior Schools.

 We run a Theory Session over a lunchtime period on a weekly basis to prepare students for music theory exams.
 These sessions are free of charge.

-If preferred, students can have individual or group lessons with a Visiting Music Teacher at a rate based upon numbers attending.
-These lessons are dependent upon availability.
+If preferred, students can have individual or group lessons with a Visiting Music Teacher on a private basis.

 Examination boards and Masterclasses

 We work with the following examination boards for graded exams:

 Associated Board of the Royal Schools of Music

 Our record of attainment is outstanding and we are very proud of the record number of passes with merit and distinction achieved.
 Exams are held internally on a termly basis and accompaniment is provided at additional cost.

 In addition to this, we offer masterclasses to any students who we feel would benefit from general guidance about performance style and etiquette.